Israeli gunfire kills a West Bank Palestinian: medics

 They said the 22-year-old man was shot in the chest in Al-Aroub refugee camp, near Hebron city.
 It was not immediately clear if he had taken part in the protests marking the 15th anniversary of the death of Palestinian leader Yasser Arafat.

-The West Bank, among territories where Palestinians seek statehood, has seen simmering violence since U.S.-brokered peace talks with Israel stalled in 2014.
+The West Bank, among territories where Palestinians seek statehood, has seen sporadic violence since U.S.-brokered peace talks with Israel stalled in 2014.

-Reporting by Nidal Almughrabi and Ali Sawafta; Editing by Alex Richardson
+Reporting by Nidal Almughrabi and Ali Sawafta; Editing by Alex Richardson and Hugh Lawson